glitch-txs/w3-docs/docs/w3-react/init.md

 :::

-There's a special wallet class which will take more options as argument:
+There's a special class which will take more options as argument:

 **WalletConnect Class**